Font size

 Rosenbogen zeigt den Weg umrahmt von blühenden Rosen

-centenary, Fotograf: Annette Schild, Rechte: Stadt Forst (Lausitz)/ EBKTM
+centenary, Fotograf: Annette Schild, Bildrechte: Stadt Forst (Lausitz)/ EBKTM

 In 2013, a new garden was created to mark the centenary of the East German Rose Garden.
 Several rose varieties have been blended with modern perennial plantings in this anniversary garden.
 In 2013, a replica of the cascade fountain popular among visitors to Weir Island in 1913 was also installed in close consultation with the monument protection authorities.
 Burbling water is an indispensable feature of any paradisical rose garden – and the restored water features at the centre of the garden offer just this with their various fountains and jets.
 All visitors to the Rose Garden should definitely linger here until they have discovered their own personal favourite among the sea of roses.
 For there are countless colours, fragrances and shapes to choose from that climb, creep, cascade or form arches, grow as bushes, or are formed into balls or grown as standard roses.